 Big Brothers Big Sisters matches children ages 6 through 18 with mentors in professionally supported one-to-one relationships.
-HWS runs two versions of this program.
-First, community-based mentoring in which Bigs and Littles meet for an hour a week in their community to share fun activities, stories and a little bit of themselves.
-Second, school-based mentoring matches Bigs with their very own middle school "Little".
-Activities are planned between 2 and 5 p.m. once a week, including field trips and group activities.
-The focus is on the environment, and projects include restoring wetlands, building habitats, netting birds and working on conservation efforts.
-For more information please contact firstname.lastname@example.org.
+HWS helps with community-based mentoring in which Bigs and Littles meet for an hour a week in their community to share fun activities, stories and a little bit of themselves.
+Please email email@example.com for more information.

-In conjunction with the local Red Cross, CCESL sponsors two blood drives on campus annually; one in October on or near Halloween and the second in Februrary on President's Day.
-Contact your local Red Cross organization to find local blood drive dates.
-The Red Cross also provides an opportunity to become involved with Disaster Action Team.
+In conjunction with the local Red Cross, CCESL sponsors three blood drives on campus annually; one in October on or near Halloween, one in February, and another in April.
+If you wish to donate blood off campus at another date or time, contact your local Red Cross organization to find local blood drive dates and locations off campus.
 Please e-mail firstname.lastname@example.org for more information.

 Community Based Research (CBR) projects entail a semester long commitment devoted to the exploration of a vital community issue.
 Students with exceptional initiative work collaboratively with a community partner and faculty sponsor.
 Responsibilities vary based upon the specific details within the proposal and will likely include independent research, weekly check-ins with community partner and faculty sponsor, and a concluding presentation or project.
 CBR projects can count towards a student's major (see course requirements) or as Geneva Collaborative Internship (GCIP 401).
 Please review the application and contact Katie Flowers in CCESL.

 Civic participation on boards of not-for-profits is critical to the functioning of our society and an important component of engaged citizenship.
-This program gives our students an opportunity to see how an agency governing board functions by serving on one during college.
-Interested students are given training on "Board Basics" and then placed on boards that request an HWS student.
-Some of these are the Geneva Area Chamber of Commerce, the Geneva Boys and Girls Club, the Geneva Public Library, Success for Geneva's Children and the United Way of Ontario County.
+In collaboration with the HWS Centennial Center – HWS Leads Certificate Program, the Junior Board program gives students an opportunity to see how an agency governing board functions by serving on one during college and learning from local community leaders.
+Interested students are given training on "Board Basics" and then placed for a term of service on participating non-profit advisory boards.
+In the past, students have served on the following boards: Geneva Area Chamber of Commerce, Ontario ARC, Geneva Boys and Girls Club, Geneva Business Improvement District, Lochland School, Waterloo Historical Society, and Success for Geneva's Children.
 For more information, please email email@example.com.

 For two months out of the school year, the Colleges' community is in charge of Thursdays with the local community "soup kitchen."
 Students, sometimes with the help of faculty and staff, plan, prepare, and serve lunch to those in need in the Geneva area, as well as spend time with them over the meal.
 Students can and do volunteer at other times as well.
 This is a very popular service and new volunteers are always welcome.
-For more information, contact Katie Flowers, director of the Center for Community Engagement and Service-Learning.
-At the 2007 Commencement, former director Marge Shanahan, was given an Honorary Degree for managing and directing this program for over ten years as well as her dedication to service and her commitment to making a meaningful difference in the lives of the people of Geneva.
+For more information, contact firstname.lastname@example.org.
+At the 2007 Commencement, former director Marge Shanahan was given an Honorary Degree for managing and directing this program for over 10 years, as well as her dedication to service and her commitment to making a meaningful difference in the lives of the people of Geneva.

 With support from the Center for Community Engagement and Service-Learning, students initiated and completed the process to form a campus chapter of Habitat for Humanity.
 The group regularly helps in the building of houses with the Yates and Ontario County Habitat affiliates.
 Since its inception, the group has worked to raise money for an "HWS House" in Geneva.
 Contact firstname.lastname@example.org or CCESL for more information on how to become involved.